MicrosoftDocs/Viva/Viva/engage/native-mode.md

 - There can only be [one Yammer network on the tenant](consolidate-multiple-yammer-networks.md).

-- All domains on the tenant are associated with the Yammer network, and there are no domains on the Yammer network that aren't on the tenant.
+- All domains on the tenant are associated with the Viva Engage network, and there are no domains on the Viva Engage network that aren't on the tenant.

-- All Yammer files must be [stored in SharePoint](https://go.microsoft.com/fwlink/?linkid=2111253).
+- All Viva Engage files must be [stored in One Drive](https://go.microsoft.com/fwlink/?linkid=2111253).

-- Retention mode in Yammer is set to Archive.
+- Retention mode in Viva Engage is set to Archive.

 - All users must be in Azure Active Directory ("AAD").
 AAD enforces Office 365 identity and, any users who aren't mapped to the network, must be deleted.